nod3zer0/subfit/README.md

 - configurable with config file
 - multiple types of authentication
   - prompt for username and password
-  - login file with username and password
+  - login file with username or username and password
   - get cookie from browser (optional: needs package `browser-cookie3`)
 - automaticly compress archive before submitting
 - check file hashes after submitting